jorgecasas/php-ml/docs/machine-learning/regression/least-squares.md

 $regression->train($samples, $targets);
 ```

+You can train the model using multiple data sets, predictions will be based on all the training data.

 ### Predict

 To predict sample target value use `predict` method with sample to check (as `array`).
 Example: